 The next reason is very rare but worth looking into.
-This is especially true if you also experience irregular periods, metrorrhagia, and bleeding after sex.
+This is especially true if you also experience irregular periods, menorrhagia which is defined as prolonged or heavy menstrual bleeding, and post-coital bleeding, which means bleeding after sexual intercourse.
 Black period blood could, in very rare cases, be an early symptom of cervical cancer.

 Early-stage doesn’t really have any distinctive signs but if you have a history of cancer, you might want to err on the side of caution and get it checked.
 At the later stages, the symptoms are bleeding or pain during or after sex, fatigue, longer and heavier periods, pelvic pain, and swollen legs.

 If you had recently given birth, black blood might be postpartum lochia which is a perfectly normal form of bleeding that occurs around 6-8 weeks after childbirth.
 A lot of blood has accumulated and eventually, the body expels dark or black blood that eventually lightens as the bleeding continues.

 If you are less than 5 months pregnant, black blood could, unfortunately, be an indication of an early miscarriage.
 The body might go into a missed miscarriage and still present symptoms of pregnancy so the best course of action is an ultrasound to precisely determine what has happened and set your worries to rest.

 Sexually Transmitted Infection (STI)

 Lastly, it could be a sexually transmitted infection causing this if black blood is accompanied by a burning sensation when peeing, discharge with an unpleasant smell, itching, pain or bleeding during or after sex, pelvic pressure or pain, and spotting between periods